fhalde/jsontap/README.md

 # jsontap

-Reactive, incremental JSON parsing for async Python.
-Start consuming values the moment they arrive — don't wait for the full payload.
+Reactive access to incrementally parsed JSON for Python.
+Consume fields and array items as they arrive — no need to wait for the full payload.

 `jsontap` builds a reactive node tree on top of [ijson](https://github.com/ICRAR/ijson)'s streaming parser.
 You `await` scalar/object values and `async for` over arrays while the JSON is still being fed in, one chunk at a time.
 This makes it ideal for LLM token streams, chunked HTTP responses, or any scenario where JSON arrives incrementally.